 It was this presidential recommendation that lead to the proposed Blaine Amendment, which attempted to make word-for-word the Establishment Clause under the First Amendment a direct prohibition against the power of the States.
 In 1888 Sen. Blair offered to amend the Constitution that stipulated that no State should maintain an establishment of religion, and prevented any appropriation for sectarian schools.
 Such amendments would not have been necessary if President Grant (the darling among radicals) and Congress understood the Fourteenth Amendment to have directly imposed upon the States and resident citizens therein the entire federal bill of rights.

 In 1869 after the Fourteenth Amendment had become officially adopted, Chief Justice Chase denied a writ of error in Twitchell v.
 Commonwealth on the grounds the 5th and 6th amendments did not apply to States, only the federal government.
-What made this case very significant was the fact Twitchell’s lawyer, William Wheeler Hubbell, had advocated in 1863 for a constitutional amendment to overrule Barron and to make the Bill of Rights binding on the States.
-The fact he did not argue the Fourteenth Amendment made the 5th and 6th amendments applicable to the States speaks volumes.
+What made this case very significant was the fact Twitchell"s lawyer, William Wheeler Hubbell, had advocated in 1863 for a constitutional amendment to overrule Barron and to make the Bill of Rights binding on the States.
+The fact he did not argue the Fourteenth Amendment made the 5th and 6th amendments applicable between a State and its own citizens speaks volumes.

 Rabid Radicals years later assumed they could legislate new laws over the private affairs of the people, and in one last dying act from their deathbed before being driven en masse from power in the fall elections, passed the Civil Rights Act of 1875.
 The Supreme Court in return rightfully ruled that act to be unconstitutional in exceeding the authority granted in enforcing a direct prohibition of State power.